What is program assessment?

 Both grading and assessment involve looking at student academic performance, and the two often overlap.

-But grades—both course grades and grades for specific assignments—often incorporate factors that don't reflect student performance, for instance penalties for late work.
+But grades—both course grades and grades for specific assignments—often incorporate factors that don't reflect student learning, for instance penalties for late work.

 Also, grades often summarize student performance along a number of dimensions.
 For instance, a grade on a paper grade may summarize a student's mastery of course concepts, writing ability, and critical thinking skills.
 Most inquiry into student learning will benefit from more fine-grained information about student performance in each of these areas.